IWF Over the Edge (1999)

 [edit] Preliminary matches

-The next scheduled match was a singles match for the IWF Intercontinental Title between The Godfather (champion) and the Blue Blazer.
+The next scheduled match was a singles match for the IWF Intercontinental Championship between The Godfather (champion) and the Blue Blazer (Owen Heart).
 As Heart descended into the ring on a safety harness, the equipment gave way, and he fell.
 Emergency medical technicians (EMTs) rushed him to the hospital, but he was pronounced dead on arrival.
 The show was halted for 15 minutes before it continued with the next match, a mixed tag team match pitting Val Venis and Nicole Bass against Jeff Jarrett and Debra.
 At one point, Jarrett attempted to hit Bass with a guitar, but Venis took the guitar away, dropped Jarrett on the mat and pinned him.
 In the fourth match of the evening, Billy Gunn defeated his former tag team partner Road Dogg, after hitting him with the time keeper's hammer.

 [edit] Main event matches